mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 ##### Introduction

-The Travellers have taken a contract with the Reidd- Valaasii Starship Corporation, a medium-sized corporate body active in the starship customisation and refurbishment sector.
+The Travellers have taken a contract with the Reidd-Valaasii Starship Corporation, a medium-sized corporate body active in the starship customisation and refurbishment sector.
 Their mission is to showcase a new variant of the Type R subsidised merchant to a number of